LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

 - preserve the legal component of movement when diagonal against a wall
 - maybe child_fullscreen should send resize event and stop doing force_render_target and stop remapping events and just directly run that child. would probably be less code.
+  - stopping other puzzles in the room from ticking is either a bad inconsistancy or a good performance thing. if i do that, might want to suspend so they don't get one frame with a big delta t.
 - discoverable interface for child_fullscreen
 - farm
   - positions use Vec2 and pass_action be a local